 Consistency: Because the approach is so versatile, you can have a standard problem-solving methodology across the entire organization.

-Difficulty: Although the approach is simple, doing the required work isn’t easy.
-Team members often need coaching and some small wins before they trust that the effort is worth the reward.
+Difficulty: Although the approach is simple, doing the required work in a disciplined way isn’t easy, since we have old habits (such as jumping to solutions or assuming that changes will be positive).
+Team members often need coaching and some small wins before they trust that the effort is worth the reward and to help them break old habits.

 Leadership: PDSA is not a set-it-and-forget-it proposition.
 It is an ongoing, frequently repeated process that requires commitment and acceptance from the top down.
 Without effective leadership, the enthusiasm will wane over time.